All Are Welcome

 A typical breakfast consists of baked eggs, granola, bread with jam/nut butters, yogurt, juice, almond milk, dried fruit, nuts and seeds, etc.

-An example of a lunch would be soup, quinoa and vegetable saute, bread, cookies.
+An example of a lunch would be a hearty soup, quinoa and vegetable saute, bread, cookies.

 The light dinner may include, hummus, salmon salad, olives, spinach salad, bread.